Auto-testing in Teneo allows you to perform quality assurance tasks during the development and maintenance of a Teneo solution.

 The action panel displays more information about the selected test result.
-For example, if an input was stolen or blocked by a higher ordered trigger, the action panel will display what it did trigger and what it should’ve triggered.
+For example, if an input was stolen or blocked by a higher-ordered trigger, the action panel will display what it did trigger and what it should’ve triggered.
 The action panel also provides suggestions for how to solve the selected test result.
-Each failed test and test passed (with warning) will have their own suggestions on how to solve the problem.
+Each failed test and test passed (with a warning) will have its own suggestions on how to solve the problem.
 You can view the suggestion by clicking the ‘More Information’ button.

 The action panel adapts the information it displays depending on what you have selected.